mourner/flatbush/README.md

 #### `Flatbush.from(data)`

-Recreates a Flatbush index from raw `ArrayBuffer` data (that's exposed as `index.data` on a previously indexed Flatbush instance).
+Recreates a Flatbush index from raw `ArrayBuffer` or `SharedArrayBuffer` data (that's exposed as `index.data` on a previously indexed Flatbush instance).
-Very useful for transferring indices between threads or storing them in a file.
+Very useful for transferring or sharing indices between threads or storing them in a file.

 ### Properties